united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/calculatekpiwithanalytics.md

 35. Connect the bottom output of the *state-change-simulator* function node to the function node.
 36. Create another function node from the palette to the flow.
 This function will publish the produced amount to the UNS.
-37. Double-click the function node, set the name `produced-amount-publisher`, and set the following code:
+37. Double-click the function node and set the name `produced-amount-publisher` and the following code:
 {{< codenew file="../../../static/js/getstarted/produce-amount-publisher.js" >}}

 38. Ensure that "Outputs" is set to 2 in the function node.